sashaikevich/phantom/README.md

 - *Experimental*

 Familiarity with Storybook is demonstrated by using documentation via argTypes (*InfoBox*), use of mdx (*Text* story - todo), and context via decorators: (*ViewToggle* story)
+todo: mock service worker?

 ## Jest
+test in isolation (not dependent on other tests running before it).
+Tests can be run in isolation / skipped without impacting other tests.
+Render factory generate coverage report
 Mock data fetch scenarios in tests.
 Deploy app.

 ## Cypress